 But it’s not because they’re trying to be cheap.
 It’s because adding a bunch of extra stuff to your emails can cause emails to not be delivered or marked as spam.
 And that’s obviously not what you want.

-But, that doesn’t mean that you can’t customize your ConvertKit emails.
+But, that doesn’t mean that you can’t customize your ConvertKit emails to show off your unique brand.

 Use ConvertKit’s built-in features to customize ConvertKit emails